apache/druid/INTELLIJ_SETUP.md

 The installation of mysql is outside the scope of this document, but instructions on setting up MySQL can be found at [docs/content/development/extensions-core/mysql.md](docs/content/development/extensions-core/mysql.md).
 This assumes you followed the example there and have a database named `druid` with proper permissions for a user named `druid` and a password of `diurd`.

 ##Zookeeper
-This also assumes you have [ZooKeeper](http://zookeeper.apache.org/releases.html) running locally, which usually just involves downloading the latst distribution of ZooKeeper, doing some minor configuration in ZooKeeper's `conf/` directory (most defaults are fine), then running `bin/zkServer.sh`.
+This also assumes you have [ZooKeeper](http://zookeeper.apache.org/releases.html) running locally, which usually just involves downloading the latst distribution of ZooKeeper, doing some minor configuration in ZooKeeper's `conf/` directory (most defaults are fine), then running `./bin/zkServer.sh start` in the ZooKeeper directory.

 ## XML App Def
 You can configure application definitions in XML for import into IntelliJ.
 Below are a few examples.
 These should be placed in an XML file in [.idea/runConfigurations](.idea/runConfigurations) in the Druid source code.